 7. Magnesium

 Magnesium is a substantial mineral required by our body.
 However, most of us are naturally deficient in it.
 Research proves several important benefits of magnesium that you can relish with supplementation.
+Studies report magnesium to be highly advantageous in lowering blood pressure levels.

-A review of 34 studies showed that people who consumed 340mg of magnesium per day for three months saw a reduction in systolic blood pressure.
+A review of 34 studies showed that people who consumed 340 mg of magnesium daily for three months saw a reduction in systolic blood pressure.
 It also plays a critical role in blood sugar management.
 Taking magnesium supplements can be helpful in insulin resistance and stabilizing blood sugar levels among type 2 diabetes patients.
+More importantly, studies have proved that magnesium supplements can be specifically effective for people performing high-intensity exercise as it increases the oxygenation to the muscles.

 8. Adaptogens

 Adaptogens are optimal supplements that assist females in achieving a toned body.
-Ashwagandha, Rhodiola Rosea, cordyceps are some common examples that help reduce fatigue and improve cognitive functioning.
+Ashwagandha, Rhodiola Rosea, and cordyceps are common examples that help reduce fatigue and improve cognitive functioning.
 Once you're more alert and active during your workouts, you will feel an upscaling change in your workout performance.

-Rhodiola Rosea can decrease lactate production, reduce muscle damage and exertion.
+Rhodiola Rosea can decrease lactate production, and reduce muscle damage and exertion.
 Cordyceps enhances exercise performance by increasing lactate threshold, while ashwagandha increases muscle mass.

 9. BCAAs

 BCAAs (branched-chain amino acids) are popular bodybuilding supplements for women.
 These consist of three amino acids - leucine, isoleucine, and valine.
-BCAAs are essentially important for growing muscles as they make up for 14% of the amino acids in the muscles.
+BCAAs are important for growing muscles as they make up for 14% of the amino acids in the muscles.

 If you are a serious athlete looking to speed up muscle building, then Essential Amino Acids by DMoose can be what you are looking for.
-It maximizes recovery time, repairs damaged tissues and prevents muscle breakdown from helping you perform at your peak.
+It maximizes recovery time, repairs damaged tissues, and prevents muscle breakdown from helping you perform at your peak.

 10. HMB

-While naturally produced HMB in the body has several benefits for your muscles, it is produced in very small amounts.
+While naturally produced HMB in the body has several benefits for your muscles, it is produced in tiny amounts.
 Therefore, taking it as a supplement can take the advantages up a notch.
 Studies suggest that HMB supplements can aid muscle growth, improve adaptations to exercise, significantly reduce muscle impairment, and diminish inflammatory markers.

 Final Words